A universal vision transformer for fast calorimeter simulations: Evaluation metrics

 \subsubsection{Distance-based metrics.}

 Distance-based metrics like the Kernel-Physics-Distance (KPD) and Fréchet-Physics-Distance (FPD) were introduced in~\cite{Kansal:2022spb} as a contribution to the CaloChallenge \cite{Krause:2024avx} and are based on metrics used in computer science, the Fréchet Inception distance (FID)~\cite{NIPS2017_8a1d6947} and kernel Inception distance (KID)~\cite{2018arXiv180101401B}.
 The Fréchet distances are the Wasserstein 2 distances of the multivariate Gaussians fitted to features of generated and reference data.
 For images, the features are taken from the penultimate layer of a pretrained Inception-V3~\cite{2015arXiv151200567S} classifier.
 In the physics case, they are taken as the high-level features defined earlier.
+Starting from the means $\mu_i$ and covariances $C_i$ of the generated and reference data, the Wasserstein 2 distance is defined as

 The kernel distances work on the same features (pretrained classifier activations or physical, high-level observables) and determine the distance between the generated and reference set using the kernel-based Maximum-Mean-Discrepancy (MMD).
 Since it tends to correlate rather strongly with the Fréchet distances~\cite{Krause:2024avx}, we report only the FPD scores in our discussion below.

 Our evaluation uses the implementation of FPD as provided by the JetNet package~\cite{Kansal_JetNet_2023}, with the same hyperparameter settings as used in the CaloChallenge \cite{Krause:2024avx} evaluation.